 What kind of resources does nuclear energy require?
 With this in mind, is it worth the effort and the investment to acquire nuclear energy?

-Nuclear power requires a lot of uranium to make the fuel and produces a lot of radioactive waste in the process.
+Nuclear power requires a lot of uranium to make the fuel, and it produces a lot of radioactive waste in the process.
 Building and constructing reactors requires a lot of steel, concrete, and rare earth metals; there is a large carbon emissions footprint associated with just the construction of nuclear power plants.

 There is also the question of what to do with nuclear reactor sites once they close down.
-These reactor sites become highly contaminated with radioactive and chemical waste and byproducts.
+These reactor sites become highly contaminated with radioactive and chemical wastes and byproducts.
 After they shut down, the equipment must be dismantled and the heavily contaminated and radioactive steel, concrete, machinery, clothing, etc., is removed to be “disposed of.”